Precompactness notions in Kaplansky--Hilbert modules and extensions with discrete spectrum: Introduction

 \subsection{Acknowledgements}

-The authors are grateful for inspiring discussions with Nikolai Edeko and Asgar Jamneshan.
+The authors are grateful for inspiring discussions with Nikolai Edeko and Asgar Jamneshan, and for helpful comments of the anonymous referee.
 Both authors also acknowledge the financial support from the DFG (Henrik Kreidler: project number 451698284; Markus Haase: project number 431663331).